SouthGreenPlatform/VcfHunter/README.md

 -   ***If applicable:*** three additional vcf with containing child genotype after removal of the genotype of parent that have the same ploidy of its gamete (a vcf **.ss.\*.vcf.gz** with all sites from the origin vcf \-ploidy of genotype can change\-, a vcf **.ss.\*_MoreThanHaplo.vcf.gz** with sites that **are not congruents** with a complete genome of the parent into the child and a vcf **.ss.\*_haplo.vcf.gz** with sites that **are congruents** with a complete genome of the parent into the child.).
 <br><br>

+### DrawCircos.py

+This program takes as input tile and curve files as well as karyotype file and generate configuration files required to draw circos representation.

+*Required arguments:*

+    --Files: Files used in the circos, the type of layer their order from outer to inner they should appear in the circos.
+Argument should be formated as follows: File1,type,order:File2,type,order:...
+Where possible types are "tile" or "line" and order is an interger 1, 2, 3, ...
+Two files can have the same order, they will thus be drawn over each other.
+    --outfolder: The output folder that will contain circos files and pictures.
+    --prefix: Prefix for output files generated: "_housekeeping.conf", ".conf", ".png" and ".svg" files will be generated.
+    --karyotype: Path to karyotype file
+    --color: A file containing color code for painting.

+*Output:*

+ **\*.png:** A png file drawing normalized ratio origins for an acession along chromosome of reference sequence.
+<br><br>